Discovery

 The Smart Table will communicate with the Hub and automatically adjust the height to the rigger's preset position, accommodating different rigger needs.

 The rigger can call for an inspection by double-tapping a conductive strip underneath the table.
 The light will turn on and the Hub will display the rigger's order in line.
-This streamlines the rigger check process by making it easier to tell which rigger called for an inspection.
+This streamlines the rigger check process and makes it easier to tell which rigger called for an inspection.

 Key Improvements